 “To business that we love we rise bedtime, And go to ‘t with delight.”
 Shakesphere

-On November the 8th, I had the good fortune to tune in to Julian Morrow’s insightful Andrew Olle Media Lecture.
+On November the 8th 2009, I had the good fortune to tune in to Julian Morrow’s insightful Andrew Olle Media Lecture.
 If you missed it, here is part of it as released to Youtube Julian Morrow – Andrew Ollie Media Lecture.
+Although some nearly 11 years ago now, it is still worth taking a look – as some principles are timeless.

 Thoroughly humorous – and well considered – one of the central themes of his talk was the unintended consequences of the receipt of a message intended for quite a different audience.
 More on that in a moment.

 We are familiar from studies in public relations about the concept of “publics”, or in advertising parlance “target audiences”.
+Or more recently, avatars.
 In essence we seek to understand all of the different audience groups that a communication may be delivered to and to consider a message in all of these contexts.

 Our communication objective in business terms is to influence, to persuade, to encourage action.